 Brands can also become sponsors for the streamers and gain more exposure that way.

-Depending on your niche and your target audience, it may be an incredibly valuable channel to expand your reach and connect with new viewers.
+Depending on your niche and your target audience, it may be an incredibly valuable channel to expand your reach and connect with new live viewers.

 In terms of cost, there’s no set formula like we’ve mentioned above.
 It’s difficult to say, which means you’ll have to put out your feelers and talk to influencers directly to get a ballpark figure.